Personal Liability Homeowners Insurance

 Assess Your Insurance Needs

-Begin your journey by determining the extent of homeowners insurance coverage you require.
-Consider factors such as the type of home you own, its location and the value of your possessions.
+Start by determining how much coverage you need for both your home and personal liability.
+Consider factors like the type of home you own, its location, and the total value of your assets and possessions.

 2. 2